vivekkumartri/Ultraconservative_ranking_algorithm_and_P-Ranking/README.md

 The project also provided implementations of the P-Ranking algorithm and the multi-class perceptron algorithm, along with utility functions for data preprocessing and evaluation metrics calculation.
 Researchers and practitioners can use this project as a reference for understanding and implementing ordinal regression algorithms for ranking learning.

-Please refer to the project report for more detailed information on the experiments, results, and future directions.
+Please refer to the project report for more detailed information on the experiments, results, and future directions.$

 \section{References}